yeetoverflow/autodisgaeaRPG/README.md

         * farmLevels: specify which levels to loot reset for

 ## DarkGate [(video)](https://youtu.be/ARX7VNLxIj4)
+* Count
+    * The number of gates to clear
+* Skip
+    * The number of gates to skip (a skip will still consume a count)
 * Start DoDarkGateHL
     * Main starting point is stronghold
     * Clears dark gate stages as many times as count